 These may be emailed to email@example.com.
-A service order will then be issued and emailed out to a subcontractor and you.
-The subcontractor should contact you within 3 business days to schedule the warranty service and complete the service order within 10 business days.
-The subcontractor will ask that you sign the service order once the work is completed.
+A service order will then be issued and emailed out to a Trade Partner and you.
+The Trade Partner should contact you within 3 business days to schedule the warranty service and complete the service order within 10 business days.
+The Trade Partner will ask that you sign the service order once the work is completed.

-If an emergency happens during non-business hours, you may call the subcontractors emergency phone numbers.
-These stickers are located on the inside of the cabinet door below the kitchen sink.
+If an emergency happens during non-business hours, you may call the Trade Partner's emergency phone numbers.
+These stickers are located on the inside of the breaker box.

 As your new home adjusts to varying seasonal conditions during your first year, certain items may require maintenance such as:

 Caulking trim seperations or cracks

 These items are available for a one-time repair.
 We recommend waiting until near the end of the 1-year warranty before emailing to report these items so that all shrinkage cracks, etc. have had time to appear.

 We strive to keep our homeowners informed about the status of their Warranty Requests as often as possible.
 However, certain situations require that we find answers to questions from our trade partners.
 Sometimes these answers are not available immediately and take time to obtain.
 If this situation applies to you, we will do our best to obtain information as quickly as possible.
 We will also communicate the status of your request every few days, but if you desire information more quickly then please feel free to email your Quality Assurance team for an update.